GreigHuth/greighuth.github.io/blog/_posts/2023-04-24-ONM58 Archive_DQIX Interview.md

 Hearing Sugiyama talk about a life's work, we're reminded just how long the men before us have been living in the world of *Dragon Quest*.
 In this light, *IX*'s new Wi-Fi co-op play has a particularly poignant role for Horii.

-<div class="quote-a"><i> Dragon Quest has a very long history, and people who played it when they were ten or 12 years old are now in their mid to late 30s, and i thought it important that those people had a chance to play with their children and help their children.</i></div>
+<div class="quote-a"><i> Dragon Quest has a very long history, and people who played it when they were ten or 12 years old are now in their mid to late 30s, and I thought it important that those people had a chance to play with their children and help their children.</i></div>

 Youthful Ichimura was one of these children --